 Dr. Brad Isaacson recently joined The Geneva Foundation as a Principal Investigator.
-He has a Bachelor of Science Degree (BS) in Mechanical Engineering from Widener University, a Doctorate of Philosophy (PhD) in Bioengineering from the University of Utah, and a Master of Business Administration (MBA) and Master of Science in Finance (MSF) from Boston College.
-Dr. Isaacson is an Associate Professor in Physical Medicine & Rehabilitation (Uniformed Services University, USU) and Orthopaedics (University of Utah), holds eight United States patents, and has published 25+ peer-reviewed publications on military medicine.
+He has a Bachelor of Science Degree in (BS) Mechanical Engineering from Widener University, a Doctorate of Philosophy (PhD) in Bioengineering from the University of Utah, and a Master of Business Administration (MBA) and Master of Science in Finance (MSF) from Boston College.
+Dr. Isaacson is an Associate Professor in Physical Medicine & Rehabilitation (Uniformed Services University, USU) and Orthopedics (University of Utah), holds 8 United States patents, and has published 25+ peer-reviewed publications on military medicine.
 He has 10+ years of demonstrated experience in project management, operations, device development, and scientific study methodology.

 Dr. Isaacson was previously employed by the Henry M. Jackson Foundation (HJF) as the Program Manager and Lead Scientist for the Center for Rehabilitation Sciences Research (CRSR), an organization headquartered at USU, which is dedicated to helping combat-injured service members with cognitive, neurological and orthopedic injuries.
 During his tenure with HJF between 2011-2018, Dr. Isaacson and the center Director, Dr. Paul Pasquina, grew CRSR from inception to over $75 million and 70 research studies.